 YUM server ftp configuration

-In ftp scenario we are keeping packages accessible to other machines over ftp rather than http protocol.
-You need to configure ftp and keep packages directory in ftp share.
+In the FTP scenario, we are keeping packages accessible to other machines over FTP rather than HTTP protocol.
+You need to configure FTP and keep packages directory in the FTP share.

-Go through createrepo step explained above for the ftp share directory.
-Once done you can configure client with FTP address to fetch packages from yum server.
-Repo location entry in client repo configuration file will be –
+createrepo step explained above for the FTP share directory.
+Once done you can configure the client with FTP address to fetch packages from the yum server.
+Repo location entry in the client repo configuration file will be –